CodingAvenue/codestop-course-db-in-php/content/BindingMethods/BindingMethods.facts.md

 - `:first_name`, `$data['first_name']`, `:birth_date`, `1999-06-30`, and `PDO::PARAM_STR` are arguments in the `bindValue()` method.

-- `:first_name` and `:birth_date` represent the parameter name as the parameter identifier for the named placeholders in the SQL statement.
+- `:first_name` and `:birth_date` represent the parameter identifier for the named placeholders in the SQL statement.

 - `$data['first_name']` and `1999-06-30` represent the values to bind to the corresponding named placeholders `:first_name` and `:birth_date` in the SQL statement.